MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/unreal-release-notes.md

 ## 2.0.0
 - UE4 engine OSS PlayFab is updated to use Multiplayer features offered by Azure PlayFab such as Lobby, Matchmaking along with PlayFab Party.
-This replaces the Xbox provided MPSD with Azure PlayFab Lobby and XBL Smart match with Azure Matchmaking service.
+This update replaces the Xbox provided MPSD with Azure PlayFab Lobby and XBL Smart match with Azure Matchmaking service.
-- XDK is not longer supported for this version of the OSS
+- XDK is no longer supported for this version of the OSS.

 ## 1.0.7
 - UE4 Engine version 4.26 is the recommended version to use with this version of OnlineSubsystemPlayfab.